Dear all, the December 7th newsletter about soil preparation contains an incorrect link. The article about soil preparation can be found

 trays ,

-A seed and cutting tray
+A sowing and cutting tray

 peppers ,

-bell peppers and
+bell peppers , and

 trays .

-You have the soft and hard
+There are soft and hard

 Watering in trays

-trays moist regularly with a
+trays with a

-black growing tray in which I place the seed
+black propagator where I place the seed

 tray .
 Later, when there are 24 P9